Ben Collins (reporter): NBC News

 In 2018, Collins and Zadrozny departed The Daily Beast to join NBC News.
 Collins covered "disinformation, extremism and the internet" at NBC News, writing for its website and appearing on MSNBC.
 His and Zadrozny's coverage of QAnon and related topics while at NBC News has been cited by scholars in the field.

 In December 2022, following controversial comments Collins made on social media that NBC says ran afoul of its social media standards, NBC temporarily suspended Collins from covering Elon Musk and Twitter.
-The National Review had criticized an October 2022 tweet by Collins about Twitter changes under Musk potentially affecting the outcomes of the midterm elections, assessing his concern as only arising if Twitter moderation policies "might affect political outcomes in the wrong direction" and calling him "not actually interested in anything other than power".
+The National Review had criticized an October 2022 tweet by Collins about changes to Twitter under Musk potentially affecting the outcomes of the midterm elections, assessing his concern as only arising if Twitter moderation policies "might affect political outcomes in the wrong direction" and calling him "not actually interested in anything other than power".
 Collins's final story for NBC News, published in October 2023, covered Musk's strategy in choosing to purchase Twitter.

 Collins was part of the NBC News team whose reporting on the January 6, 2021 attack on the US Capitol won an Emmy Award for Outstanding Live Breaking News.
 The 2023 Walter Cronkite Awards for Excellence in Television Political Journalism gave Collins "Special recognition for incisive reporting from the trenches of the information war".
 His memo to the judges urged fellow journalists to "be better at extolling truth — based in empathy, democracy, and human rights — than fearmongers have become at selling profitable lies."
 While at NBC, Collins also continued to write for Slam, wrote about conspiracists and journalistic approaches for Nieman Lab, and spoke to On the Media about Kiwi Farms.

 Collins, weary of the emotional toll of covering disinformation and its effects, resigned from NBC News in January 2024 to work on writing a book "about all of the people who had manipulated our media over the last 10 years through the internet".